AdaCore/learn/courses/intro-to-ada/chapters/privacy.rst

 the call to :ada:`Put_Line` that has been commented-out in the implementation of :ada:`Main`.
 Trying to access the :ada:`Number` component there would trigger a compilation error.
-But we do have access to this component in the :ada:`My_Types.Ops` package, since it's a child package of the :ada:`My_Types` package and therefore it has access to the declaration of the :ada:`Priv_Rec` type (in the private part of the :ada:`My_Types` package).
+But we do have access to this component in the body of the :ada:`My_Types.Ops` package, since it's a child package of the :ada:`My_Types` package.
+Therefore, :ada:`Ops`'s body has access to the declaration of the :ada:`Priv_Rec` type |mdash| which is in the private part of its parent, the :ada:`My_Types` package.
 For this reason, the same call to :ada:`Put_Line` that would trigger a compilation error in the :ada:`Main` procedure works fine in the :ada:`Display` procedure of the :ada:`My_Types.Ops` package.

 This kind of privacy rules for child packages allows for extending the functionality of a parent package and, at the same time, retain its